Shadowsocks-NET/shadowsocks-specs/2022-1-shadowsocks-2022-edition.md

 HeaderTypeServerPacket = 1
 ```

+- 1-byte type: Differentiates between client and server messages.
+A client message has type `0`.
+A server message has type `1`.
+- 8-byte Unix epoch timestamp: Messages with over 30 seconds of time difference MUST be treated as replay.
+- Padding length: Specifies the length of the optional padding.
+Implementations MAY allow users to select from a list of predefined padding policies.
+Care SHOULD be taken to not exceed the network path's MTU when padding packets.

 #### 3.2.4.
 Session ID based Routing and Sliding Window Replay Protection

-Servers SHOULD use client session IDs as keys in the NAT table.

-A server NAT entry SHOULD cache the session AEAD ciphers for encrypting and decrypting packets.
+Servers MUST route packets based on client session ID, not packet source address.
+When a server receives a packet with a new client session ID, a new relay session is created, and subsequent packets from that client session are sent over this relay session.

-A server NAT entry SHOULD keep track of the last seen client address.
-When a packet is received from the client and is successfully validated, the last seen client address SHOULD be updated.
-Return packets SHOULD be sent to this address.
+A relay session MUST keep track of the last seen client address.
+When a packet is received from the client and is successfully validated, the last seen client address MUST be updated.
+Return packets MUST be sent to this address.
 This allows UDP sessions to survive client network changes.

-A server NAT entry MUST implement a sliding window filter that checks the packet ID for duplicate or out-of-window packets.
+Each relay session MUST be remembered for at least 60 seconds.
+A shorter NAT timeout may allow attackers to successfully replay packets from an already forgotten client session.

-Clients SHOULD use a map with a timeout no less than the NAT timeout to keep track of server sessions.
-Alternatively, clients MAY choose to keep track of one old server session and one current server session, and reject new server sessions, when the last packet received from the old session is less than 1 minute old.
+To handle server restarts, clients MUST allow each client session to be associated with more than one server session.
+Each association MUST be remembered for no less than the NAT timeout, which is at least 60 seconds.
+Alternatively, clients MAY choose to keep track of one old server session and one current server session, and reject newer server sessions when the last packet received from the old session is less than 1 minute old.

+Clients and servers MUST employ a sliding window filter for each relay session to check incoming packets for duplicate or out-of-window packet IDs.
+Existing implementations from WireGuard MAY be used.
+The check MUST be performed after header validation, which filters out packets that are semantically invalid or have a bad timestamp.

 ## 4. Optional Methods